iliakan/javascript-book/en/02-browser/03-dom/03-basic-dom-node-properties.md

 ### `innerHTML` pitfalls

 The `innerHTML` is not as simple, pink and puffy as it seems.
-There is a number of pitfalls awaiting for a newbie, and sometimes even an experienced programmer.
+There is a number of pitfalls waiting for a newbie, and sometimes even an experienced programmer.

 [warn header="Read-only `innerHTML` for tables in IE"] In Internet Explorer, <a href="http://msdn.microsoft.com/en-us/library/ms533897.aspx">innerHTML</a> is read-only for `COL, COLGROUP, FRAMESET, HEAD, HTML, STYLE, TABLE, TBODY, TFOOT, THEAD, TITLE, TR`.